Kaifeng1981/GatePilot/README.md

 2. Run the executable (Administrator privileges are required to modify network adapters).
 3. Set up your custom rules in the GUI and click "Start Auto Engine".

-*Note: You can also run it directly from the source code by installing the dependencies (PyQt5, psutil) and running `gatepilot.py`.*
+*Note: For developers who want to run from source code or build it themselves, please refer to the Developer Guide below.*

 ---